-Margunn Bjørnholt, Director of Oslo Research (ORES), spoke on the Norwegian Government Pension Fund Global (the ‘Oil Fund’) from a human rights perspective at a side event on the financial crisis, the recession and human rights on 13 March 2014, during the session of the Commission on the Status of Women (CSW58) in New York.
+Margunn Bjørnholt, a sociologist and economist and the Director of Oslo Research (ORES), spoke on the Norwegian Government Pension Fund Global (the ‘Oil Fund’) from a human rights perspective at a side event on the financial crisis, the recession and human rights on 13 March 2014, during the session of the Commission on the Status of Women (CSW58) in New York.
 The event was organized by the International Alliance of Women (IAW), a leading human rights NGO with general consultative status with UN ECOSOC, and of which Bjørnholt is also a board member.
 The other speakers were Radhika Balakrishnan, executive director of the Center for Women’s Global Leadership at Rutgers University, who spoke on the financialisation of the economy and the causes behind the financial crisis, and Joanna Manganara, the IAW President, who presented research on the consequences of the recession on women in Europe.

 The investment management of the Norwegian Oil Fund from a human rights perspective